Generating MCMC proposals by randomly rotating the regular simplex: Results

+Fig.~\ref{fig:p1p2} compares the simplicial sampler performance to that of the centered Gaussian sampler \eqref{eq:p1} using $P=D$ and $P=2D$ proposals.
+The `slow' Gaussian centered multiproposal calculates all $P+1$ proposal probabilities $q(\TTheta_p^*,\TTTheta^*)$, whereas the `fast' sampler uses the simplified acceptance probabilities \eqref{eq:simpProbs} following Lemma \ref{lem:gaussCenter}.
+Samplers target a standard spherical normal distribution and a 50\% acceptance rate for 10,000 iterations.
+In terms of ESS, doubling the number of proposals appears to benefit the centered Gaussian sampler, especially in lower dimensions.
+The fast implementation of the centered Gaussian sampler already starts to outperform the slow implementations in lower dimensions, and this relative performance gain only increase with dimensions.
+Across all dimensions, the ESSs trajectory of the simplicial sampler remains firmly in between those of the fast and slow centered Gaussian samplers.

-\paragraph{Gaussian targets}
+\subsubsection{Gaussian targets}

 We compare vanilla algorithms on spherical targets of dimensions $D=$4, 8, 16, 32, 64, 128, 256 and 512, all with identity for covariance matrix, and preconditioned algorithms on targets with ill-conditioned diagonal and full covariance matrices.
 Ill-conditioned matrices all have spectra ranging uniformly from 1 to $D$.
 RWM and MTM both use optimal scaling of \citep{gelman1997weak}.
-Simpl adapts to empirically optimal acceptance rates of Figure \ref{fig:optimalScaling}.
-Figure \ref{fig:gaussianComp} shows relative ESS and ESSs results from 10 independent MCMC runs of 10,000 iterations each per algorithm.
+For the latter, this results in an asymptotic 30\% acceptance rate as $D$ gets large \citep{bedard2012scaling}.
+Simpl adapts to empirically optimal acceptance rates of Fig.~\ref{fig:optimalScaling}.
+Fig.~\ref{fig:gaussianComp} shows relative ESS and ESSs results from 10 independent MCMC runs of 10,000 iterations each per algorithm.
 Since ESS is a univariate measure, we report means and minima with respect to target dimensions.

-\paragraph{Bimodal target}
+\subsubsection{Bimodal target}

 In general, Gaussian simplicial sampling (G-Simpl) (Section \ref{sec:gauss}) and its preconditioned form (PCG-Simpl) perform slightly worse ($10\%$ less ESS) than Simpl and PC-Simpl on unimodal targets, but G-Simpl and PCG-Simpl perform better on multimodal targets.
 We compare G-Simpl and PCG-Simpl to RWM and PC-RWM on mixture of Gaussian targets of dimensions 2, 3 and 4.
 Mixture probabilities are $0.5$-$0.5$ and covariances are identity, but modal means are $\boldsymbol{0}$ and $\boldsymbol{5}= (5,\dots,5)$.
 Thus, modes become farther apart with increasing dimension.
-Figure \ref{fig:bimodal} shows stacked traceplots and boxplots for the number of intermodal jumps recorded from 100 independent MCMC runs of 100,000 iterations each.
+Fig.~\ref{fig:bimodal} shows stacked traceplots and boxplots for the number of intermodal jumps recorded from 100 independent MCMC runs of 100,000 iterations each.

-\paragraph{Gaussian process classification}
+\subsubsection{Gaussian process classification}

 48 states use a winner-take-all rule when assigning electoral college votes during the U.S. presidential election.
 We use a Gaussian process (GP) with logit link \citep{williams1998bayesian} to regress binary outcomes (Trump or Clinton) over state center (latitude and longitude) and population data for the 2016 presidential election.
 For latent variables $\TTheta=(\theta_1,\dots,\theta_{48})$, the prior covariance of $\theta_i$ and $\theta_j$ is